dimagi/commcare-cloud/hosting_docs/source/security/1-security.rst

 Application Security
 --------------------

 Application refers to all the services that are accessible for users mostly through HTTP.
-In the context of CommCareHQ, it's the CommCareHQ website that is being hosted and any other services that have HTTP endpoints such as Elasticsearch and Celery Flower.
+In the context of CommCare HQ, it's the CommCare HQ website that is being hosted and any other services that have HTTP endpoints such as Elasticsearch and Celery Flower.
 Here are few things that must be taken care of to ensure safety of the application services.

 #. **Access Management**

-	- CommCareHQ has finegrained `roles and permissions <https://confluence.dimagi.com/display/commcarepublic/Roles+and+Permissions>`_ based access management.
+	- CommCare HQ has finegrained `roles and permissions <https://confluence.dimagi.com/display/commcarepublic/Roles+and+Permissions>`_ based access management.
 When registering users make sure they have appropriate roles and permissions.

 	- For users with administrative privileges make sure they set up and use `Two Factor Authentication <https://confluence.dimagi.com/display/commcarepublic/Setting+up+Two-Factor+Authentication>`_.

 #.
 Refer to ``Privacy and Security`` section in `Project Space Settings <https://confluence.dimagi.com/display/commcarepublic/Project+Space+Settings>`_ and configure as necessary.

 #.
-Be up to date with changes and security updates for CommCareHQ and commcare-cloud by following :ref:`operations/4-maintenance:Expectations for Ongoing Maintenance`.
+Be up to date with changes and security updates for CommCare HQ and commcare-cloud by following :ref:`operations/4-maintenance:Expectations for Ongoing Maintenance`.

 #.
 Make sure to configure SSL certificate using docs at :ref:`services/nginx/ssl:SSL certificate setup for nginx`.